 Regardless of which term is used, paralegals or legal assistants today perform many functions that traditionally were performed by attorneys.
-That is why the United States Department of Labor predicts growth in the paralegal profession will continue to be above average.
+The paralegal's work falls somewhere between that of an attorney and that of a legal secretary.
 Paralegals perform substantive legal work that they are trained to perform through education, experience, or (usually) both.